epics-modules/opcua/Using-Security.md

 To support setting up the certificate store, the `opcuaSaveRejected` iocShell command will configure the IOC to save rejected (untrusted) server certificates in a specified location (default: `/tmp/<ioc>@<host>`), using DER format.
 Copying such a certificate file to the IOC's certificate store (under `trusted/certs`) will explicitly trust the certificate and allow secure connections to the server.

-When using the UA SDK low level client, the trusted server certificates (under `trusted/certs`) must use DER format. ([See below](#managing-certificates) for how to convert between formats.)
+When using the UA SDK low level client, the trusted server and CA certificates (under `trusted/certs`) must use DER format. ([See below](#managing-certificates) for how to convert between formats.)

 Alternatively, you can use a general purpose client (e.g., the `UaExpert` tool) to connect to the server, trust its certificate, and use the certificate file from that client's certificate store.
 (You could also import it into your certificate management tool, [see below]((#managing-certificates)).)